nilswloka/midje-html-checkers/README.md

 HTML code.
 The checkers' implementation is based on the [Enlive templating library](https://github.com/cgrand/enlive).

+You can use midje-html-checkers by adding the folloing dependency to your project.clj:

+    [midge-html-checkers "1.0.0-SNAPSHOT"]

 So far, there is only one checker, which can be used like this:

     (use 'midje-html-checkers.core)